Top 5: Best mirrorless cameras for shooting video

 Aspiring filmmaker?
 Time to get to know the Panasonic Lumix GH6.

 Panasonic nailed it with this high-performing, incredibly well-made camera — the most recent addition to the storied GH range.
 Surf the forums and you’ll quickly discover that many would-be filmmakers, documentary makers, and music video producers on limited budgets go with the GH6 (or the still highly capable GH5).
-Not only does the GH6 offer up an impressive 5.7K resolution when capturing video, it also serves up superb handling (the ergonomics are just right), fantastically sharp image quality, and an interchangeable lens mount (the ever versatile and affordable micro four thirds).
-On that last point: being able to swap out lenses depending on the situations means you can be more creative than you can with something with a fixed, non-removable lens, like the above mentioned Son.
+Not only does the GH6 offer up an impressive 5.7K resolution when capturing video, it also delivers superb handling (the ergonomics are just right), sharp image quality, and an interchangeable lens mount (the ever versatile and affordable micro four thirds).

 WATCH: The Storm – Shot on Panasonic Lumix GH6

 The GH6 is deceptively powerful.
-For instance, there’s included filmmaking tools such as a waveform monitors, focus peaking, and other professional features targeted at those who take their video very seriously.
+For instance, there’s included filmmaking tools such as a waveform monitor, focus peaking, and other features targeted at professionals.

 3. Sony a7S III

-Best for: Event shooters, sports shooters that need super slow-mo, anyone who needs no-compromise low light capability.
+Best for: Event shooters, sports shooters that need high frame rates, landscape videographers, anyone who needs no-compromise low light capability.

 Buy: Amazon

-There’s a reason why when you Google for the best cameras for shooting video the Sony a7S always seem to come up in the results.
+There’s a reason why when you Google “best cameras for shooting video” the Sony a7S III always seems to come up top in the results.
 Search forums and Reddit and the praise is almost universal: people love this camera.
 Especially for shooting video.
 Some of that has to do with the full-frame sensor — you get lots of light and lots of pixels and details.
 But there’s also a certain magic found in the image quality that is organic and a pleasure to experience, especially on big screens.

 Like most modern Sony models you get lots of codec options, highly durable build quality and a menu system that provides customization choices that should suit just about any shooting scenario.